 By participating in the co-op, students in our various engineering majors are guided through their coursework, participate in seminars and engage in two six-month internships with our business partners.
 The program instills in students a deep understanding of the theoretical and technical aspects of engineering.
 It also gives them exposure to different engineering disciplines, diverse professional workplace experiences, and state-of-the-art technology.

-Students in the following programs may apply: Mechanical Engineering, Mechanical Engineering Technology, Manufacturing Engineering Technology, Geomatics, Civil Engineering, Electrical Engineering, Software Engineering Technology, Embedded Systems Engineering Technology, and Computer Engineering Technology.
+Students in the following programs may apply: Mechanical Engineering - (Klamath Falls campus only), Mechanical Engineering Technology, Manufacturing Engineering Technology, Geomatics, Civil Engineering, Electrical Engineering, Software Engineering Technology, Embedded Systems Engineering Technology, and Computer Engineering Technology.

 Benefits of MECOP